gah1289/postharvest-app-frontend/README.md

 #### Profile
 - Allows user to see and edit their profile information.
 - Profile foorm onSubmit call Postharvest.Api.updateUser()
+#### Search
+- Displays list of commodities.
+  - Each Item on the list is a link that directs the user to a Commodity page
+  - Admins can add, update, and delete temperature recommendations, shelf life, study, and respiration information

 ## API